KevDev13/KevDev13/README.md

 ## Resume

-If you're looking for my resume, that is located [here](https://github.com/KevDev13/resume/blob/main/resume.pdf).
+If you're looking for my resume, it is located [here](https://github.com/KevDev13/resume/blob/main/resume.pdf).

 ## 🔭 What are you currently working on?

 Likely a project for my MSCS from [Georgia Tech](https://omscs.gatech.edu) (these are the private repos you see in my GitHub contributions).
-But my major interests are cryptography, operating systems, and 2D game development, so usually I'm working on a project related to one of those.
+But my major interests are cryptography, operating systems, and 2D game development, so usually I'm working on a project related to one of those when not working on a grad school project.
 <!--
 **KevDev13/KevDev13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.